We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There are a number of natural bug sprays on the market (or you can make your own) that contain essential oils such as cedar, citronella, clove, lemongrass, soybean, and peppermint.

 Some insect repellents with essential oils have been evaluated by the EPA and deemed safe.
-But they are not registered by the EPA, so quality and effectiveness of the products using these essential oils may vary.
+But they are not registered by the EPA, so quality and effectiveness of these products may vary.
 Allergic reactions are also possible, especially if the oils are not diluted and applied properly.

 There are some non-chemical ways to protect your little one from bug bites and illness as well.

-You can make sure your baby is wearing lightweight long pants tucked into their socks and long sleeves, closed-toe shoes, and light-colored clothing (that does not have bright colors or patterns, which seem to attract bugs).
+You can make sure your baby is wearing lightweight long pants tucked into their socks and long sleeves, closed-toe shoes, and light-colored clothing (with no bright colors or patterns, which seem to attract bugs).

 You can also avoid using scented soaps or lotions and avoid areas with standing water or bright flowers or fruits.